juxt/astro-website/src/pages/blog/bitemporality-more-than-a-design-pattern.md

 > -- Martin Fowler Temporal Patterns

 Martin's implementation advice signals an incongruity.
-One one hand, bitemporality is real and it is important that we record both timelines to keep ourselves sane.
+One one hand, bitemporality is real and it is to keep ourselves sane.
 On the other hand, bitemporality is incredibly difficult to program correctly, so it's best avoided whenever possible.
 The two time dimensions impart their simplicity in direct proportion to